blockprotocol/blockprotocol/rfcs/text/0428-type-inheritance-and-forking.md

 The assumption that we can select/project parts of a subtype that make up a supertype is essential for keeping strictness in JSON Schemas.

 We propose slight modifications to how `{ "additionalProperties": true }` and `{ "unevaluatedProperties": false }` behave and may be used within our type extension system to let supertypes keep strictness while allowing composition.
+This modification is a semantic change and does not change any syntax.

 Concrete examples of how JSON Schema breaks with these validation constraints are shown in the [Reference-level explanation](#problems-with-unevaluatedproperties).